budarin/json-rpc-request/README.md

     credentials: 'include',
 });

-// Or use same-origin policy (default behavior) const apiRequest = createRequest('http://domain/api', {
+// Or explicitly set same-origin policy (this is the default behavior) const apiRequest = createRequest('http://domain/api', {
     credentials: 'same-origin',
 });